RoboBachelor/Keyword-Spotting-STM32/README.md

 #### Usage:
 - Press and hold **KEY2** to receive live audio and run audio feature generation, otherwise not run audio feature generation and a fixed sample speatrogram is used for inference.
 - Press and hold **KEY0** to skip inference (used to measure the consumed power when CPU is relative free).

+## Training
+The model is training using Pytorch.
+The code is to be updated.

+## Contact
+Any problems and suggestions are welcome.
+Please mail to Jingyi.Wang1903@student.xjtlu.edu.cn